TheFahmi/pomodoro-timer/README.md

 MIT License

+## New Features

+### Zen Mode
+- 🧘 Guided breathing exercises during breaks
+- 🌊 Ambient nature sounds to help maintain focus
+- 🎯 Visualization techniques for enhanced concentration
+- 🔄 Simple meditation prompts between sessions

+### Document Title Timer
+- ⏱️ Timer displayed in the browser tab title
+- 🔔 Visual indication of current session type in the title
+- 🔄 Continues tracking time even when the tab is inactive

+### Session Notes
+- 📝 Add notes and reflections to each completed session
+- 🔍 Review past performance and track productivity patterns
+- 💡 Capture ideas and thoughts during your workflow

 ## Contribution

 Contributions, issues, and pull requests are welcome.
 Please create an issue first for discussion before making major changes.